Case Study

 Product Design

-Fast validation before high-fidelity delivery
+Validating critical workflows before high-fidelity delivery

 The design process began with low-fidelity mockups tested with three users from the client’s internal team who would later use the system daily.
 These usability sessions allowed us to iterate quickly and refine the core workflows.